MRtrix3/mrtrix3/docs/installation/mac_install.rst

 MacOS X installation
 =============

-We oultine the steps for installing *MRtrix3* for MacOSX.
-Please consult :ref:`mac_trouble_shooting` if you encounter any issues with the configure, build or runtime operations of *MRtrix3*.
+We outline the steps for installing *MRtrix3* on MacOS X. Please consult :ref:`mac_trouble_shooting` if you encounter any issues with the configure, build or runtime operations of *MRtrix3*.

 Check requirements
 ------------------

-To install MRtrix3, you will need the following:
+To install *MRtrix3* , you will need the following:

 -  a `C++11 <https://en.wikipedia.org/wiki/C%2B%2B11>`__ compliant
    compiler (`clang <http://clang.llvm.org/>`__ on MacOSX)